BrenPatF/trapit_nodejs_tester/README.md

 	- root holds .out and .err files from the .bat (usually empty)
 	- *title* subfolders hold result files for test programs with a single *title*.txt...
 	- ...and *title*.html as the root page with links for pages per scenario
+	- external subfolder has externally-sourced JSON output files that are processed by TestExternals.js
-- test: test .js programs
+- test: test .js programs, including TestExternals.js for the externally-sourced JSON files

 I have included diagrams of the general data model followed by all examples, plus diagrams of the specific model in each case in the root folder.